Chapter Eight: Orion

-"Shame, hoping he may have exploded by now" Jack sighed and Toothiana punched his arm lightly.
+"Shame, hoping he may have exploded by now" Jack sighed and Toothiana chuckled.

 "Well you better freshen up, sorry about forcing you back onto the stage so soon hun" she darted over to the door with a flurry of the light material of her skirt.

 "You want a glass of water?"

 "Aww Jack, you're so sweet, I'm surprised you haven't got yourself someone yet" she giggled.

 Toothiana naturally found the younger man attractive and kind but knew of his desire to be free and that desire being the only love of his life.
 Yet like the mother she was she loved to tease about silly things like affairs of the heart.
 Jack spluttered a little into his sheet with a dark blue shading over his pale face.

 "Hey Frost!" a familiar voice yelled and both show-members glanced up in surprise at the Aussie nearly ran past the door with the speed he was going.
 "Rumple let you have the day off if you dance real well tonight, make up for that time off or some shit like that, anyway wanna go down to the town?" he grinned, his meadow green eyes shimmering in the light of the early morning clouds.

 Jack blinked twice, raising an eyebrow at the news his stubborn boss had allowed him a set of hours away from the show-house.

 "Really?
 Wow..." he smiled coyly to himself.
 Bunnymund paused just to watch his charming face in such a darling expression and nearly missed Toothiana's wry look.